microsoft/nni/docs/GridSearchTuner.md

 ## 2. Usage

-Since Grid Search Tuner will exhaust all possible hyper-parameter combination according to the search space file without any hyper-parameter for tuner itself, all you need to do is to specify tuner name in your experiment's yaml config file:
+Since Grid Search Tuner will exhaust all possible hyper-parameter combination according to the search space file without any hyper-parameter for tuner itself, all you need to do is to specify tuner name in your experiment's YAML config file:

 ```
 tuner: